pantheon-systems/documentation/source/docs/articles/wordpress/configuring-phpstorm-on-pantheon-for-wordpress.md

 [JetBrains PhpStorm](http://www.jetbrains.com/phpstorm/) is a commercial PHP IDE that can be configured to work with WordPress sites, allowing users to easily build and maintain custom plugins.

-For more detailed information, see [WordPress Development using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm).
+For detailed information, see [WordPress Development using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm).
 This document focuses on integrating and showcasing the PhpStorm workflow.

 ## Clone the Code Repository
 If you do not already have one, [create a WordPress site](/docs/articles/wordpress/starting-wordpress-site/).
 Next, copy the code to your local workstation using [SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-connection-information) or [Git](/docs/articles/local/starting-with-git/#clone-your-site-codebase).